microsoft/pxt-microbit/docs/behind-the-makecode-hardware.md

     },
     {
         "name": "Light Sensor",
-        "description": "Your micro:bit can see the light, find out how it does it in this video.", "youTubeId": "TKhCr-dQMB",
+        "description": "Your micro:bit can see the light, how does it do that?", "youTubeId": "TKhCr-dQMB",
         "imageUrl": "/static/mb/behindhardware/light-sensor.jpg"
     },